Edinburgh, Scotland

 Set upon Castle Rock at the end of the Royal Mile, Edinburgh Castle is an iconic symbol of the city it overlooks and beyond.
-From princes to paupers, prisoners and pirates, many have set foot on the castle grounds to create tales of times gone by, shared through re-enactments and knowledgeable guides.
+From princes to paupers, prisoners to pirates, many have set foot on the castle grounds to create tales of times gone by, shared through re-enactments and knowledgeable guides.

 Be sure to step inside the Great Hall and St Margaret’s Chapel, or witness the one o’clock gun once used by mariners to set their clocks.
 View the Crown Jewels in the Royal Palace and marvel at the Stone of Destiny, a vital tool incorporated into the inauguration of the monarchy for centuries.